Info / FAQ

 If possible, an awareness team will be present at the party in Spartacus where you can talk to them on the spot.

 If something should have happened to you at our festival in general, or if you have wishes for the next time or simply have criticism, please contact the organising team.
 We will try to solve the conflict together with you.

 We are currently in the process of checking all venues and spaces for barriers and creating a comprehensive overview.

 You can find an overview under venues.

 There will be childcare at the festival.

-We sincerely hope that our festival can take place in presence and in compliance with the hygiene concept.
-All participants of the festival have to be tested daily – no matter if they are vaccinated or recovered.
-We will have a testing station available at freiLand.
+All participants of the festival have to be tested daily at a testing station – no matter if they are vaccinated or recovered.

-Medical masks must be worn indoors and where it is not possible to comply with the distance regulations.
+Medical masks must be worn entering a venue, on your way to toiletts, in floors and rooms and everytime when it’s not possible to comply with the distance regulations.